67 Bridge St, Norwell, MA 02061, USA

 Ultimately, the towns of Marshfield, Norwell, Pembroke and Hanover appropriated funds.
 There was a special hearing with considerable support from citizens and congressmen, and before long a steam derrick was at work removing the rocks.
 The cost was $15,432.08.
 Once the rocks were removed, power boating gained momentum and many new boats were added to the area’s recreational fleet.

 Boat ramp on the Norwell side.
-No trails.
+Short woodland trail on the Marshfield side.

 Habitats and Wildlife